howard8888/workspace/README.md

 ***Q&A to help you learn this section***

 Q: How will concepts carry forward?
 A: As per the papers on the Causal Cognitive Architecture, the mountain goat has pre-causal reasoning.
-The chimpanzee has the main structures of the mountain goat (some differences nonetheless in these "same" structures) but enhanced feedback pathways allowing better causal reasoning.
+The chimpanzee has the main structures of the mountain goat brain (some differences nonetheless in these "same" structures) but enhanced feedback pathways allowing better causal reasoning.
 Also better combinatorial language.
 The human simulation has further enhanced feedback pathways and full causal reasoning, full analogical reasoning and compositional reasoning/language.